chromaui/learnstorybook.com/content/intro-to-storybook/react/en/creating-addons.md

 - Support images, but also urls for embedding
 - Should support multiple assets, just in case there will be multiple versions or themes

-The way we'll be attaching the list of assets to the stories is through [parameters](https://storybook.js.org/docs/react/writing-stories/parameters#story-parameters), which is a Storybook option that allow us to inject custom parameters to our stories.
-The way to use it, it's quite similar on how we used a decorator in previous chapters.
+We'll attach the list of assets to the stories with [parameters](https://storybook.js.org/docs/react/writing-stories/parameters#story-parameters), a Storybook feature that allows us to add extra metadata to our stories.

 ```javascript
 // YourComponent.js